Link2004tw/quantum-energy-contracts/docs/SETUP.md

 # Development Setup Guide for EnergyContract

-This guide provides a comprehensive setup for developing, testing, and deploying the `EnergyContract` smart contract using Hardhat with the `@nomicfoundation/hardhat-toolbox` plugin and the Remix Solidity IDE with its AI-powered security features.
-It covers IDE configuration, dependencies, local blockchain setup, testing environment (including unit, integration, and security tests), deployment process, and common troubleshooting issues to ensure developers can get productive quickly.
+This guide provides a comprehensive setup for developing, testing, and deploying the `EnergyContract` smart contract using Hardhat with the `@nomicfoundation/hardhat-toolbox` plugin and the Remix Solidity IDE with AI-powered security features.
+It covers IDE configuration, dependencies, local blockchain setup, testing environment, deployment process, professional QA process, and common troubleshooting issues to ensure developers can get productive quickly.

 ## IDE Configuration

 ### Recommended IDEs

 - **Visual Studio Code (VS Code)**: A lightweight, extensible IDE for Solidity and JavaScript development, ideal for Hardhat integration and local testing.